Civil Engineering courses for 2021

 Why study Civil Engineering at Bristol?

 Bristol offers research-led teaching that aims to shape the next generation of engineers.
-We rank among the top civil engineering departments in the country (third in the Guardian University Guide 2019; seventh in the Complete University Guide 2019) and our 90 per cent score for student satisfaction (National Student Survey 2018) demonstrates our commitment to outstanding teaching and research.
+We rank among the top civil engineering departments in the country (top ten in both the Guardian University Guide 2020 and the Complete University Guide 2020) and our 90 per cent score for student satisfaction (National Student Survey 2019) demonstrates our commitment to outstanding teaching and research.

 Our fully accredited courses give you the skills to design large and unique structures and tackle global environmental problems, from providing safe drinking water and renewable energy to developing disaster-resilient and sustainable infrastructure.
 Our degrees emphasise design and provide practical experience and excellent career prospects.

 Course structure reflects developing knowledge and the latest advances in the subject.
 We equip you to become a leader by sharing the latest innovations from leading international researchers and professional institutions.
 You will develop your technical and project management skills and be encouraged to think innovatively, enhancing your employability.

 Through our strong industry links and dedicated Industrial Liaison Office, students benefit from an industrial mentor and develop practical engineering experience in design offices and on construction sites.
 Our internship scheme attracts a wide range of technology and engineering companies, allowing you to make important connections for the future.